vblacksquare/Hypixel_Parser/README.md

     2) Saving them into db:
         a) I chose sqlite3 coz it is very simple and fast enough.
-        c) I created a class DbHandler to work with db, and created copy of the class in the settings.py
+        b) I created a class DbHandler to work with db, and created copy of the class in the settings.py
         c) Saving them into db by method upload_order_to_db of class DbHandler that I created

     3) Getting orders from db: